Malav5372/GPUIO/gpuXio/README.md

 - [WebGL best practices](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/WebGL_best_practices) by Mozilla
 - [Compatibility issues in Shadertoy / webGLSL](https://shadertoyunofficial.wordpress.com/2016/07/22/compatibility-issues-in-shadertoy-webglsl/) Shadertoy – Unofficial

-## Development

-Pull requests welcome!
-I hope this library is useful to others, but I also realize that I have some very specific needs that have influenced the direction of this code – so we'll see what happens.
-Please let me know if you end up using this, I'd love to see what you're making!

 ### Compiling with Webpack